adsabs/AdsDataSqlSync/README.md

   * Uses the row view to populate a Metrics database
   * And, will include several RabbitMQ workers for further processing

-This library processes mostly data that does not come from publishers.
+This library processes mostly non-publisher data.
 This includes citations, 90-day readershp (called alsoreads), historical readership (called reads), simbad object ids, refereed status, downloads, etc.

-Ingest operations are controls by app.py.
-It supports creating/dropping schemas and database tables, loading the column files and creating a sql based row view and populating a metrics database.
-Via the config file one can specify the location of the column file directory, names of each column file and whether to ingest all the data or just a subset.
+Ingest operations are controled by app.py.
+It supports the follow
+commands:
+    * createIngestTables: create sql column tables
+    * dropIngestTables: drop sql column tables
+    * ingest: load column files into column tables
+    * verify: verify rows in column files matches rows in column tables
+    * createJoinedRows: create sql join across all column tables
+    * createMetricsTable: create table for metrics data
+    * dropMetricsTable: drop table for metrics data
+    * populateMetricsTable: write Metrics records
+    * ingestMeta: execute sql copy from program statement to run ingest command
+    * populateMetricsTableMeta: execute sql copy from program statement to run populateMetricsTable command

+and the following arguments:
+    * --fileType: used by ingest to specify column file (reads, downloads, etc.) to load.
+Can be 'all'.
+    * --rowViewSchemaName:
+    * --metricsSchemaName:

+The config file supports:
+    * DATA_PATH: root directory for column files
+    * INGEST_DATABASE: database connection string
+    * METRICS_DATABASE: database connection string
+    file name for each type of file: for example READS = 'reads/all.links'
+    * MAX_ROWS: set to positive number to ingest only part of the column files

 Each column file is initially read via a Postgres command into a separate table using the 'copy from program' command.
 Code in